The Tailor (film): Soundtrack

-The main soundtrack with same title as the movie is presented by Dong Nhi, composed and written by Only C, Nguyễn Phúc Thiện and Lou Hoàng, produced by Only C – which he described as "typical pop song, catchy tune but the lyric has alot [sic] to say", with an encouraging message "which makes everyone fall in love with ao dai even more".
+The main soundtrack with same title as the movie is presented by Dong Nhi, composed and written by Only C, Nguyễn Phúc Thiện and Lou Hoàng, produced by Only C – which he described as "typical pop song, catchy tune but the lyric has a lot to say", with an encouraging message "which makes everyone fall in love with ao dai even more".
 "Tan Thoi" is the soundtrack at the end of the movie was presented by Jun Pham, mixed by Huynh Hien Nang in classic and retro style.
 According to Tuoi Tre, the song tells "a difference" between last decades and the modern world, where "it seems like people are neglecting others' existence, nor no longer using old methods of communication like before".

 S.T composed and presented the song "Vi Anh Luon O Day" (Because I'm Always Here).
 This is a gift from him, written by Lou Hoang and produced by Tuan Mario.
 Nguoi Lao Dong Newspaper describes the song is "a soft and deep ballad talking about a man's confusion when in love.
 Hoping for a happy ending; although going through how many obstacles and challenges anyway, he is still willing to protect and stand by her side till the end".

 Before the official release, the producer introduced two songs "Co Ba Sai Gon" and "Tan Thoi" in October 20 and November 7, 2017.
 The complete soundtrack album was exclusively released on nhac.vn on November 29, 2017.
 Three music videos of three songs "Co Ba Sai Gon", "Tan Thoi" and "Vi Anh Luon O Day" were released on 16, 19 and 22 November 2017.